linkml/linkml-model/specification/05validation.md

     Mstar --> Validation
 ```

+Actual implementations may choose to perform this composition or work directly on the asserted schema.

 The following holds for any validation procedure:

 - The output MUST include a boolean slot indicating whether the input can be demonstrated to be false